#10. I remember a detail about the murderer.

-I look up when the door swings open, and what I see makes it feel like the air is sucked out of Ye Old Coffee Shoppe.
+The door swings open and the oxygen sucks out of Ye Old Coffee Shoppe.

 It’s him.
 The guy.
 The one who ran the red light.
-I know it’s him for sure because I saw his picture in the paper the day after he killed my parents.
+I know it’s him for sure because I saw his picture in the paper the day after he murdered Mom and Dad.
 Black curly hair, one big eyebrow, whiskers, a faded jean jacket, work pants, and boots.

 I watch him order coffee.
 Belle asks him to repeat what he said.
 Figures he would be a mumbler.

 I see that he’s dusty.
 Looks like drywall dust, I think.
-How the heck do I know about DRYWALL DUST?
-I ask myself, and a scene from the Way-Back Seat of my memory emerges like magic.
+How the heck do I recognize drywall dust, I ask myself, and a scene from the Way-Back Seat of my memory emerges like magic.

 This guy looks like DAD looked that time he fixed the wall in my bedroom–before he painted the rainbows and Mom did the constellations.
-I play the memory out in my head while I stare at him dumping sugar.
-He takes a long time ripping sugar packets.
+I play the memory out in my head as I stare at the killer ripping sugar packets.
 Four of them.
 That’s a lot of sugar, Mister, I think.
-While he’s ripping, the rest of him doesn’t move.
+While he dumps sugar, the rest of him doesn’t move.
 My image of Dad and the drywall dust comes clearer, like a fog’s blown away from it.

 At the end of the bedroom project, Dad is covered head to toe with white.
 He looks like someone with ghost make-up.

 This guy must be on a coffee break.
-I’d read that he has two jobs–a shelf-stocker in a grocery store at night and a builder during the day.
+I’d read that he has two jobs–a floor-polisher and shelf-stocker in a grocery store at night and a builder during the day.
 Maybe this is why he looks exhausted.
-Today he must have been putting up walls.
+Today he must have been putting up dry wall.

 I watch him carry the coffee to a table.
 He pulls out the chair and sits down.
 He cradles the cardboard cup.
-He doesn’t sip.
-He stares.
-Suddenly, he puts the cup down in the middle of the table and puts his head in his hands.
+He doesn’t sip, just looks into a middle distance.
+Suddenly, he puts the cup down and puts his head in his hands.

-I glance at Mimi to see if she’s noticing either the guy or me, but she’s busy supervising teetering.
+I glance at Mimi to see if she’s noticing either the guy or me, but she’s totally into twin-teetering.

 (sketches by Ryan Grimaldi Pickard)